bitrise-io/devcenter/_articles/en/tutorials/docker/run-your-build-locally-in-docker.md

    Be aware that this can take quite a bit of time, as this image is over 10 GB.
 If the download fails or hangs, you can restart it any time by running the same command again.
 7. Download your Bitrise build configuration (`bitrise.yml`) to the root directory of your repository.

-   You can download your project's `bitrise.yml` from the `bitrise.yml` tab of your Workflow Editor on [bitrise.io](https://www.bitrise.io).
+   You can [download](/builds/bitrise-yml-online/) your project's `bitrise.yml` from the `bitrise.yml` tab of your Workflow Editor on [bitrise.io](https://www.bitrise.io).
 8. In your Terminal / Command Line go to (`cd`) the root directory of your repository.
 Check if your `bitrise.yml` is at this location.

-**If you try to reproduce an issue, you should** `git clone` **your repository into a new directory**, so that the directory will only contain the files which are committed into the repository!
+If you try to reproduce an issue, you should `git clone` your repository into a NEW DIRECTORY, so that the directory will only contain the files which are committed into the repository!
 It's a frequent reproducibility issue that you try to run the commands in your normal working directory, where you most likely have files which are not committed into your repository, for example, files which are in `.gitignore`.

 ## Running your builds